openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-## Successful Callback Request
+## Successful Acknowledgement Request

-When the Credential Issuer has successfully received the callback request from the Wallet, it MUST respond with the HTTP status code 2xx.
+When the Credential Issuer has successfully received the acknowledgement request from the Wallet, it MUST respond with the HTTP status code 2xx.
 The usage of the HTTP status code 204 (No Content) is RECOMMENDED.

-Below is a non-normative example of response to a successful callback request:
+Below is a non-normative example of response to a successful acknowledgement request:

 ```
 HTTP/1.1 204 No Content
 ```

-## Callback Error Response
+## Acknowledgement Error Response

-If the callback request does not contain an Access Token or contains an invalid Access Token, the Callback Endpoint returns an authorization error response such as defined in section 3 of [@!RFC6750].
+If the acknowledgement request does not contain an Access Token or contains an invalid Access Token, the Acknowledgement Endpoint returns an authorization error response such as defined in section 3 of [@!RFC6750].

-`invalid_request` parameter defined in section 3.1 of [@!RFC6750] SHOULD be used in most cases other than when `callback_id` value is invalid.
+`invalid_request` parameter defined in section 3.1 of [@!RFC6750] SHOULD be used in most cases other than when `ack_id` value is invalid.
 In the latter case, the following error code SHOULD be used as the value of the `error` parameter:

-* `invalid_callback_id`: The `callback_id` in the callback request was invalid.
+* `invalid_ack_id`: The `ack_id` in the acknowledgement request was invalid.

 It is at the discretion of the Wallet whether to retry the request or not.

-The following is a non-normative example of a Callback Error Response where an invalid `callback_id` value was used:
+The following is a non-normative example of an Acknowledgement Error Response where an invalid `ack_id` value was used:

 ```
 HTTP/1.1 400 Bad Request
 Content-Type: application/json
 Cache-Control: no-store
 {
-   "error": "invalid_callback_id"
+   "error": "invalid_ack_id"
 }

 # Metadata